agds93/GROMACS_for_beginners/README.md

 **Author**: Alessandro Giudice

-# GROMACS for beginners (Ubuntu)
+# GROMACS for beginners

-This guide is for `GROMACS 2022.3` version.
+This installation guide is for `GROMACS 2022.3` version.
 For the next versions, you must change version number in the latest installation guide.
 https://manual.gromacs.org/documentation/current/install-guide/index.html

 If you want some tutorials: